 When Your Child Needs a Spica Cast

 Your child needs a spica cast.
 This is a cast that covers the child’s lower body.
 It is used to treat problems such as fractures (broken bones) in the hips or thighs.
 A spica cast reaches from the chest over the hips and down one or both legs.
 It has a cutout at the groin for toileting.
 A bar may connect the legs to make the cast more stable.
-A spica cast is applied by an orthopedist (doctor specializing in treating bone and joint problems).
+A spica cast is applied by an orthopedist, a doctor specializing in treating bone and joint problems.
 This is often done in an operating room.
 Your child will wear the cast for 4 to 12 weeks.

 When is a spica cast needed?

 A spica cast is used to stabilize and protect the hip or thigh area for a set time.
 This helps problems or injuries in these areas heal.
 A spica cast may be used after the following: